-- Market data strongly suggests that the South Florida economy is generally robust with only minor headwinds, such as the strong dollar and rising construction costs. - Key economic variables such as population growth, employment growth, and housing, have all shown improvement. - Key ties to South America and Europe, that have helped fuel a housing market rebound, and strong ties to Latin America and the Caribbean, have slowed but remain a key driving force in the expansion in trade in the region. - Tourism has fully rebounded and there is expansion in the hospitality sector, although average occupancy has dropped off a bit with the introduction of new product. - Investments in infrastructure will also benefit the region coincident with the opening of the Panama Canal.
+- Market data strongly suggests that the South Florida economy is generally robust with only minor headwinds, such as the strong dollar and rising construction costs.
+It remains to be seen what the exact impacts of COVID are but Florida has exposure in the travel and hospitality space. - Key economic variables such as population growth, employment growth, and housing, have all shown improvement prior to COVID and will need to rebound over the balance of 2020 and into 2021. - Key ties to South America and Europe, that have helped fuel a housing market rebound, and strong ties to Latin America and the Caribbean, have slowed but remain a key driving force in the expansion in trade in the region. - Prior to COVID, tourism had fully rebounded and there was expansion in the hospitality sector, although average occupancy had dropped off a bit with the

+- introduction of new product.
+Post COVID the economic pain is considered to be severe for the balance of 2020 but slowly recover during 2021. - Investments in infrastructure will also benefit the region coincident with the opening of the Panama Canal.
 Led by Miami-Dade County, - South Florida commercial real estate has reached, and in some cases, exceed previous peak pricing, with all property types now in play.
-There is an oversupply of residential condo product in Miami Dade, but Broward and Palm Beach are still in balance. - The Federal Reserve recently underwent additional quantitative easing and interest rates are now zero for the first time in history.

-- Most analysts agree that South Florida is in the late innings of the current economy with possibly two or so solid years of growth ahead before the rate slows. - Florida's electorate recently elected a pro-business governor which favors the Florida economy.
+There is an oversupply of residential condo product in Miami Dade, but Broward and Palm Beach are still in balance.
+Impacts from COVID remain to be seen and are being viewed on case by case basis. - The Federal Reserve recently underwent additional quantitative easing and interest rates are now zero for the first time in history. - Most analysts agree that South Florida is in the late innings of the current economy with possibly two or so solid years of growth ahead before the rate slows. - Florida's electorate recently elected a pro-business governor which favors the Florida economy.
 However, the economic impact of the President's administration's fiscal and business policies on the South Florida policy, namely tariffs is still being played out. - Most experts agree the coronavirus will negatively impact the domestic economy but to what extent is unknown until it fully plays out.
 Of particular concern is the negative impact on hospitality and tourism, one of South Florida's major industries.